-The following section outlines an approach for recognizing a new infection, assessing its impact on the patient, and subsequently managing the illness depending upon its level of complications.
-We have developed an acronym (COCCI) for this approach based on 5 important steps.
+This section describes an approach for recognizing a new infection, evaluating its impact on the patient, and subsequently managing the illness depending upon its level of complications.
+We have developed an acronym (C-O-C-C-I) for this approach based on five important steps described in detail here.
+A pocket-sized overall flow diagram for this process is provided as an appendix.